ADVANCING THE POSSIBILITIES

 Our outdoor heritage is important to North Dakotans, and the state’s oil and gas industry is advancing the possibilities for conservation.
 The North Dakota Outdoor Heritage Fund receives up to $30 million per biennium from oil and gas taxes, which goes to projects that improve access to the outdoors, enhance agricultural stewardship, restore habitat, and conserve natural areas for recreation.
 To date, more than $46 million has gone to 165 projects across the state.

 The North Dakota Petroleum Foundation and industry companies also continue to do their part by donating funds and services to organizations and causes committed to conservation.
-The Foundation raises more than $20,000 annually for conservation projects, and through its Planting for the Future Program, it has planted more than 30,000 trees per year for future habitat.
+The Foundation raises more than $20,000 annually for conservation projects, and through its Planting for the Future Program, it has planted more than 234,000 trees since 2018 for future habitat.